-- Designing Emergency Checklists is difficult - Procedures in checklists must be tested in simulators [1], which usually means trained pilots test it, as the tests need to work consistently [2] (making sure it's not lengthy, concicse and gets critical procedures) LF: Testing for what?
+- Designing Emergency Checklists is difficult - Procedures in checklists must be tested in simulators [1], which usually means trained pilots test it LF: Testing for what?
 What's the baseline?
 I guess you will need some kind of evidence/argument that demonstrates that with and without the checklist results are markedly different. - Checklists are usually carried out in high workload environments, especially emergency ones